-Working With Your MS Health Care Team
+Who’s on Your MS Health Care Team?

 - Give your doctor an updated list of all your medications and contact information for other doctors.
-Bring a list of your top questions to each of your doctor visits.
+Bring a list of your top questions to each of your visits.

-- Speak as clearly and concisely as you can, but don't be afraid to ask for clarification or for more information.
+- Be as clear and concise as you can, but don't be afraid to ask for help understanding or for more information.

-Let your doctor know about any:
+Let your doctor know if:

-- Fears of needles or side effects
+- You’re afraid of any part of treatment, like needles or side effects.

-Staying on Top of Things
+Stay on Top of Things